 After the trading phase, new orders can be entered and existing orders can be modified or deleted in the posttrading phase.
 Market participants do neither receive an overview nor an update of the market's order book situation as the order book is closed during this phase.
-New order entries are taken into consideration in the respective trading form on the following trading day depending on possible execution restrictions and validity constraints.
+New order entries are accepted if they fit the respective trading form on the following trading day with regards to possible execution restrictions and validity constraints.
 During post-trading no matching of orders is conducted.